peterjirak/wikipedia-assistant/README.md

 This command yields a JSON with detailed information on one's RDS instances

+# ISSUES

+## Accessing a publicly available Amazon Aurora MySQL database

+# TODOs

+## Find an alternative to using an access key and secret access key to run the aws command-line utility as root user

+I followed the instructions in the video [Install the AWS CLI on Mac OS // How to download, install, and configure the AWS CLI (V2) by Dennis Traub | YouTube](https://www.youtube.com/watch?v=BNH4i7CQ4Oc) once complete I had and was able to use the aws command-line utility.
+However, I was doing so as my root user.
+This is strongly discouraged.
+Thus one of my TODOs is find an alternative to using the access key and secret access key of the root user for using the AWS command-line tool.

   # Appendix
   ### Using sed and awk to create index-of-simplewiki-latest.md from index-of-simplewiki-latest.html